umangp31/safeshift/README.md

 ## Usage

-1. Login to SafeShare  via your Lens Profile.
+1. Login to SafeShift  via your Lens Profile.

 2. Create a new post by uploading an image or entering text.

-3. SafeShare will automatically scan the content for NSFW elements.
+3. SafeShift will automatically scan the content for NSFW elements.

 4. If NSFW content is detected, the post will be reverted.
 Otherwise, it will be published to Lens for others to see.